How To Get To Haedong Yonggungsa Temple in Busan - Emma Jane Explores

 Is there an entrance fee to Haedong Yonggungsa?

 Yet another reason to visit the Haedong Yonggungsa temple complex is that it is totally free to visit!
 So other than the cost of getting to the temple, you can enjoy one of the few free sights in Busan.
+You may want to keep a few coins with you to throw into the small pots for luck.

 How long should I spend at Haedong Yonggungsa?